sbb-design-systems/lyne-components/README.md

 - DEPLOYMENTS.md might get large over time.
 Should we limit it to x releases?
 - ommit output when netlify_deploy.sh is called on travis
 - Make sure that all production files that are published are minified and compressed (dist/, loader/, storybook-static/)
+- In Deployments.md, write cleary that dev's should not change the fale
+- in Deployments.md: if a dev is changing the content and pushing to the repo, might we run into merge-conflicts? if yes, how could build_release_urls.js handle these?

 ## SemVer
 We use semantic versioning